Russell the Sheep

 Russell the Sheep is a 2005 children’s picture book by Rob Scotton, also the creator of Splat the Cat.
 The book tells the story of an insomniac sheep.

 Plot

-Russell is a sheep that has trouble falling asleep sometimes.
+Russell is a sheep that has trouble falling asleep at times.
 Perhaps he needs it to be dark for him to sleep.
 But he is scared of the dark.
-Perhaps he is too hot, perhaps not.
+Perhaps he is too hot, perhaps not, he soon learns that sleeping is easier said than done.
 After all that fails, Russell attempts to count things to help him fall asleep.
 He counts his feet, the stars, all "6 hundred million billion and ten" of them but is still wide awake.
 He then has an epiphany and decides to count sheep.
 This finally helps him fall asleep.

 Reception

 Reviews of the book were generally positive, complimenting the illustration style and humorous plot.

 The New York Times stated the book was “A hilarious woolly insomniac…adorably funny…[A] runaway hit.”